mendix/docs-site-test/content/en/docs/refguide8/modeling/menus/view-menu/_index.md

    5. New pane as a new tab

-      {{% alert type="info" %}}If you try to position the pane as a new pane inside the working area, it will be opened as a dialog box.
+      {{% alert color="info" %}}If you try to position the pane as a new pane inside the working area, it will be opened as a dialog box.

       {{% /alert %}}